 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to differentiate include:

 The context for this unit can be adapted to suit the interests and experiences of your students.
-For example, for session 1 you could draw outlines of characters from a book you are reading the class.
+For example, in session 1 you could draw outlines of characters from a book you are reading the class.
 Similarly, for other activities, both the shapes being measured and the units being used to measure them could be chosen to appeal to your students.

 How many students do you think will be able to lie in this space?